 beach you’re at, a surf board and a couple of lessons wont set you back on your budget.
 I met a local guy in Canggu that taught me how to surf for under $15 a day including my board.
 I actually got pretty decent for a beginner!

-4. Rice fields: Bali is known for many things, and of course, their beautiful rice fields are on the top of the list.
+4. Rice fields: Bali is known for many things, and of course, their beautiful rice fields are one of my top 6 things to do here.
 People will argue which ones are the best, so if I was you, I would try to make it to as many of them as possible.
 You won’t be disappointed in whichever direction you choose.

 - Jatiluwih Rice Fields are known to be the best on island.
 What I liked about these fields is that there is an entrance gate which allows you to walk through the fields.
 It makes the views a lot better and lets you explore and see how they maintain the fields.

 - Tegallalang rice fields are located north of Ubud.
 These rice paddies set off of a cliff and if you catch them at the right time of planting the rice and not harvesting it, the cliff views of the rice are absolutely breath-taking.

 5. Temples: Another one of my top 6 things to do in Bali is explore the temples.
 Tanah Lot Temple is worth a visit.
 Its sets west of the island and is a nice day trip.
 Make sure you walk all the way around the Temple grounds, there more cliffs off to the east of the main attraction.
 And don’t forget to get that picture perfect moment of the waves crashing in on the rocks!!